NKSubhash/uniflow-docs/getting-started/create-institution.md

 | Country | Used for reporting and compliance. |
 | Time zone | Determines academic and billing schedules. |
 | Primary contact email | Receives system notifications. |
 05. Configure the academic calendar.
 Select:
 - Start and end dates for the academic year.
 - Term structure (Semester, Trimester, or Quarter).
 06. Click **Create Institution**.

+### Result

-Result: UniFlow creates a new tenant and displays a confirmation message.
+UniFlow creates a new tenant and displays a confirmation message.

 ---